allannyang/allannyang/README.md

-# 👋 Hi, I'm Allan Yang
+# 👋 Hi, I'm Allan!

 Welcome to my GitHub!
-I'm a **Computer Science + Business** student at the University of Waterloo & Wilfrid Laurier University, with experience as a **Senior Data Quality Specialist @ Cohere** and building ambitious side projects like **Cellscaper**, a competitive 2D web game inspired by evolution, AI, and esports.
+I'm a **Computer Science** student at the University of Waterloo and a "Business Administration** student at Wilfrid Laurier University, with experience as a **Senior Data Quality Specialist @ Cohere** currently building fun side projects like **Cellscaper**, a competitive 2D web game inspired by evolution, AI, and esports.

 ---